pktpls/openwrt-firecracker/README.md

+> This repository has been archived - find the latest version at https://github.com/pktpls/notes/tree/main/openwrt-firecracker

+---

 # OpenWrt as a Firecracker MicroVM

 - Boots in less than 4-6 seconds.
 There are a number of large sleeps in the OpenWrt boot process that can probably be avoided in a VM (no actual hardware to wait for).